dieterich-lab/rp-bp/docs/usage-instructions.md

 The entire Rp-Bp pipeline can be run on a set of riboseq samples (including any biological replicates) which all use the same genome indices with the following command:

 ```
+# Only create the ORF profiles (first phase) for all samples in the configuration file.
+run-all-rpbp-instances <config> --profiles-only [--tmp] [--overwrite] [-k/--keep-intermediate-files] [--flexbar-options] [--star-executable] [--star-read-files-command] [--star-additional-options] [logging options] [processing options]

-# Do not merge the replicates.
+# Run the complete pipeline for all samples in the configuration file, but do not merge the replicates.
 run-all-rpbp-instances <config> [--tmp] [--overwrite] [-k/--keep-intermediate-files] [--flexbar-options] [--star-executable] [--star-read-files-command] [--star-additional-options] [logging options] [processing options]

-# Merge the replicates, do not calculate Bayes factors nor make predictions for individual samples.
+# Run the complete pipeline, merge the replicates, but do not calculate Bayes factors nor make predictions for individual samples.
 run-all-rpbp-instances <config> --merge-replicates [--tmp] [--overwrite] [-k/--keep-intermediate-files] [--flexbar-options] [--star-executable] [--star-read-files-command] [--star-additional-options] [logging options] [processing options]

-# Merge the replicates and also calculate Bayes factors and make predictions for individual samples.
+# Run the complete pipeline, merge the replicates and also calculate Bayes factors and make predictions for individual samples.
 run-all-rpbp-instances <config> --merge-replicates --run-replicates [--tmp] [--overwrite] [-k/--keep-intermediate-files] [--flexbar-options] [--star-executable] [--star-read-files-command] [--star-additional-options] [logging options] [processing options]
 ```

 ### Command line options

 * `config` The [YAML](http://www.yaml.org/start.html) configuration file, as described below.
-A sample configuration file is also available with the example ([Download the dataset](#running-example)).
+A sample configuration file is also available with the [example dataset](running-example.html).
 * [`--tmp <loc>`] If this flag is given, then all relevant calls will use `<loc>` as the base temporary directory.
 Otherwise, the program defaults will be used.
 * [`--overwrite`] Unless this flag is given, then steps for which the output files already exist will be skipped.
 * [`-k/--keep-intermediate-files`] Unless this flag is given, large intermediate files, such as fastq files output by flexbar after removing adapters, will be deleted.